s33ding/git/README.md

 > Write a commit with a log message

 - git commit (without -m "message", this will open a file with a test editor)

+> Discards changes in the working directory.

+- git checkout HEAD filename:

+> Unstages file changes in the staging area:

+- git reset HEAD filename.

+> Resets to a previous commit in your commit history:

+- git reset commit_SHA.

+> You also can add multiple files to the staging area with a single command:

+- git add filename_1 filename_2